mbitirini/autocomplete-challenge-mbitirini/questions.md

 ## 1. What is the difference between Component and PureComponent?
 Give an example where it might break my app.

-The difference is in their default re-rendering behavior.
-While a `Component` re-renders whenever its parent re-renders, a `PureComponent` does a shallow comparison of its current and next props and state.
+A Component re-renders whenever its parent re-renders, a PureComponent though does a shallow comparison of its current and next props and state.
 If these are the same, a re-render is skipped.

-So a `PureComponent` won't re-render when its parent re-renders if its new props and state are the same with the old ones, offering a performance optimization.
+So the difference is that a PureComponent will re-render only if it detects a difference between the old state and props with the new ones, offering a performance optimization.

 **Example of breaking the app**:
-Failing to re-render

-`PureComponent` fails to re-render when objects or arrays are mutated directly, since it performs only a shallow comparison.
-So if a prop is mutated, `PureComponent` will not realize that the prop changed and will not re-render when it actually should.
+PureComponent fails to re-render when objects or arrays are mutated directly, since it performs only a shallow comparison.
+So if a prop is mutated, PureComponent will not realize that the prop changed and will not re-render when it actually should.
 Following example shows that:

 ```